OctarineSorcerer/Flower-Prototype/README.md

 Flower-Prototype
 ================

-Prototype of a project I've been given to work on as the COMP4 project.
-In essence, an android game for children about growing flowers in realtime.
+COMP4 project - an android game about growing flowers, for children By the end of it, you should be able to create a flower, and watch it grow in realtime over long or short periods of time